petabyt/liemoth/ahdk/README.md

 ## loader.S
 Initial program written into memory by an `autoexec.ash` file made by `ashp`.
-It loads the code into code where a useless command resides, and calls that
+It loads the code into memory where a useless command resides, and runs that
 command to trigger the loader.

 ## main.S